Blue Goat Cyber logoBlue Goat CyberSMMedical Device Cybersecurity

 Understanding PACS Medical Devices

-It is crucial to grasp PACS’s fundamental concept and role in healthcare.
-PACS, an acronym for Picture Archiving and Communication Systems, is a digital repository for medical images such as X-rays, CT scans, and MRIs.
-These systems allow healthcare professionals to access and interpret medical images, facilitating accurate diagnosis and treatment planning.
+PACS, short for Picture Archiving and Communication Systems, is the digital backbone for medical images including X-rays, CT scans, and MRIs.
+These systems give healthcare professionals on-demand access to imaging studies, which speeds up diagnosis and supports better treatment planning.

 The Role of PACS in Healthcare